Below are some thoughts on my writing process, but if you'd like to know why I became an Indie Author see: Going Indie...

 How much research should I do?

 That very much depends on the topic you are writing about, but it is not unusually to have to allocate some research time in any new project.
 I like to research, but only so much.
-I don't want to get obsessed by it.
+I don't want to get obsessed by it, or worse let it hinder the work.

 Research for me has two core purposes: